Ketorolac (Into the nose)

 Ketorolac Tromethamine (kee-toe-ROLE-ak troe-METH-a-meen)

-Relieves moderate to moderately severe pain.
-This medicine is a nonsteroidal anti-inflammatory drug (NSAID).
+Treats moderate to severe pain.
+This medicine is an NSAID.

 When This Medicine Should Not Be Used

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.
 Use each bottle for one day only.

 - This medicine is for use only in the nose.
 Do not get any of it in your eyes or on your skin.
 If it does get on these areas, rinse it off right away.
 Do not breathe in this medicine while spraying.

 - The first time you use each bottle, you will need to prime the pump.
 To do this, pump the bottle 5 times until some of the medicine sprays out.
 The bottle is now ready to use.

 - Before using the medicine, gently blow your nose to clear the nostrils.